mlalias is a utility for redirecting and fowarding email at CSE.

 If you want, you can make it open so that anyone can add or remove themselves as recipients.

-mlalias also has a concept of virtual mailing lists, based on people's user-class memberships and updated automatically as they change.
+mlalias also has a concept of virtual aliases, based on people's user-class memberships and updated automatically as they change.

 This allows you to automatically mail all students in a given course, all staff in a given category, etc.